-The District of Thanet is surrounded on 3 sides by international wildlife and habitat designations - Ramsar sites, Special Protection Areas (SPAs) and Special Areas of Conservation (SACs) - therefore the entire District is subject to the Habitats Regulations.
+The District of Thanet is surrounded on 3 sides by international wildlife and habitat designations -Ramsar sites, Special Protection Areas (SPAs) and Special Areas of Conservation (SACs) therefore the entire District is subject to the Habitats Regulations.
 This results in the entire District falling within the zone of influence where housing development is likely to have a significant effect on the integrity of the designation.
 Therefore it is not possible to automatically apply the presumption in favour of sustainable development as a likely significant effect cannot be ruled out without the completion of an Appropriate Assessment.
-This is in line with paragraph 182 of the NPPF (2021) below:
+This is in line with the current NPPF below: